 If you think your home’s assessment is higher than it should be, challenge it immediately.
 You generally have less than 30 days to do so, though each taxing authority sets its own timeline.
 Procedures are often outlined on the back of the letter.

-1. Decide if an Appeal is Worth Your Time
+2. Decide If a Property Tax Appeal Is Worth Your Time

 How much effort you decide to put into a challenge depends on the stakes.
-The median property tax paid in 2012, the latest available figure, was about $2,000.
-That’s about 1% of the roughly $200,000 median-value home.
+The median property tax paid in 2015 was about $1,500 per capita (the most recent numbers available from the Tax Foundation, a tax policy nonprofit).
+That's a little less than 1% of the $222,400 median-value home that year.

-In some parts of New York and Texas, for example, where tax rates can approach 3% of a home’s value, potential savings are greater.
+In some parts of Illinois and Connecticut, for example, where property tax rates can approach 4% of a home's value, potential savings are greater.
 Ditto for communities with home prices well above the U.S. median.

 Make sure the information about your home is correct.
 Is the number of bathrooms accurate?
 Number of fireplaces?
 How about the size of the lot?
 There’s a big difference between “0.3 acres” and “3.0 acres.”
 If any facts are wrong, then you may have a quick and easy challenge on your hands.